gnaray/lightsonplusplus/README.md

 Tools:
-lightson+ daemon which checks if screensaver should be inhibited lightson+cmd tool which inhibits screensaver manually
+lightson++ daemon which checks if screensaver should be inhibited lightson++cmd tool which inhibits screensaver manually

 This program is based on:
 https://github.com/devkral/lightsonplus.git